 "Day" means a period of time beginning and ending at nine o'clock a.m.C.T.
 "Business Day" means a Day on which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m.
 Central Clock Time.
 "Gas Day" means 24 consecutive hours commencing at the time of Transporter's gas Day.

-"Field Services Agreement" means that certain Field Services Agreement between Enron Gathering Entity and Seller covering the Committed Reserves, dated of even date herewith.
+"Field Services Agreement" means that certain Field Services Agreement between Enron Midstream Services, L.L.C. and Seller covering the Committed Reserves, dated of even date herewith.

 "Field Services" means any and all field services utilized in the movement of Seller's Gas from the Delivery Point to a Pipeline.
 At a minimum the facilities listed on Exhibit "F", and any related services necessary to deliver those shown, shall be provided to Seller in the time frames set forth.